Introduction

 North Wales is now famous for being the adventure and outdoor capital of the UK!

-It is firmly established as one of the best places for a holiday to enjoy exciting, fun and unique experiences and pursuits in beautiful settings, and many are to be found in Eryri | Snowdonia National Park itself.
+It is firmly established as one of the best places for a holiday where you can enjoy exciting, fun and unique experiences in beautiful settings, many of which are to be found in the spectacular Eryri | Snowdonia National Park itself.

-These are the must-do outdoor attractions, adrenaline activities and adventure days to try in 2024 - all near Crafnant House, our boutique B&B in Eryri | Snowdonia!
+In 2026 these are the must-do outdoor attractions, adrenaline activities and adventure days to try, all near Crafnant House, our boutique B&B near Betws-y-Coed in Eryri | Snowdonia.

 Discover more about our B&B ⮕

-Book accommodation at Crafnant House - our B&B in Eryri | Snowdonia :
+Book your accommodation at Crafnant House - our B&B near Betws-y-Coed in Eryri | Snowdonia:

 Booking direct with us saves you money -